binance/binance-spot-api-docs/web-socket-api.md

 }
 ```

-Cancel all open orders on a symbol,
+Cancel all open orders on a symbol.
-including orders that are part of an order list.
+This includes orders that are part of an order list.

 **Weight:**
 1